 Supply Chain and Service Management Concentration

 Students learn how to make businesses do more, do it better, and to do it as efficiently as possible.
 The hands-on skills and analytical techniques of SCSM turn a vision into a profitable enterprise.
 In running the operations of large and complex organizations, SCSM graduates negotiate with suppliers, design customer experiences and the systems that deliver them, and keep the business working.
-Every business needs supply chain and service management.
+Every business needs Supply Chain and Service Management.

-A concentration in supply chain and service management provides key skills in major industries such as financial services, health care, tourism and entertainment, education and high-tech development.
+A concentration in Supply Chain and Service Management provides key skills in major industries such as financial services, health care, tourism and entertainment, education and high-tech development.
 These skills form the base for a successful and secure long-term career, from entry level manager growing into senior management as well as opportunities for entrepreneurship.

-Six Courses Required (18 credits)
+Five Courses Required (15 credits)

-Take the following four required courses:
+Take the following two required courses:

 Notes: Students are allowed to pursue more than one concentration.
 However, no more than two courses from the first concentration can be used toward the second.